OlegS2023/skab-anomaly-detection-pytorch/notebooks/README.md

 ## Dataset

 SKAB v0.9 contains 35 multivariate time-series files from IoT sensors (flow rate, pressure, vibration, temperature).
 Each file represents a single experiment with one anomaly event.
+Data is sampled at 1 Hz.

 Data is located in the `data/` folder.
 Full dataset documentation: [waico/SKAB](https://github.com/waico/SKAB).